 Ask the infected person for the following information as soon as possible: a) Municipality of residence b) All association events which the person has visited, where the person has spent time on the campus, and which teaching sessions the person has attended during the past week.

-Also report the municipality of residence to Segercrantz as soon as possible.
+Also report the municipality of residence to Saikku as soon as possible.
 (Municipal information is needed to find out which municipality’s infectious disease unit is responsible for the investigation; this greatly speeds up bureaucratic work.)